Dr Paul G Flanagan

 van Helden, L. (2010).
 Benefits of a critical awareness of masculinity: Understanding the influences of studying masculinity in professional and personal practices and the interplay between these two spheres.
 (MCouns).

-Anderson, F. (current).
-Factors affecting females' wellbeing in Aotearoa/New Zealand secondary schools: A social constructionist exploration.
+Anderson, F. (2021).
+Factors affecting the emotional wellbeing of adolescent females in Aotearoa's secondary schools: A social constructionist exploration.
 (MEd).

-Billing, P. (current).
-A God-soaked encounter: Using a postmodern approach and ideas and practices of narrative therapy in spiritual direction.
+Billing, P. (2021).
+A God-soaked encounter: Postmodern approaches to spiritual direction - A merging of narrative therapy in a spiritual direction practice.
 (MCouns).

 Cass, S. (2021).
 A rainbow group in the process of becoming and belonging: Staying safe while celebrating gender and sexual diversity.
 (MCouns).